 those packaged so that the battery terminals do not contact metal objects (including the battery terminals of other batteries).
 When a battery-powered oxygen concentrator is carried onboard aircraft as carry-on baggage and is not intended to be used during the flight, the battery must be removed and packaged separately unless the concentrator contains at least two effective protective features to prevent accidental operation during transport.

-Passengers who require the use of a respirator, ventilator, POC or CPAP machine onboard, must make this request via our Customer Service Center.
+Passengers who require the use of a ventilator or POC machine on board must make this request via our Customer Service Center.

 If you have a medical condition, we recommend that you inform our cabin crew onboard your flight.
 Our cabin crew is unable to administer medication or keep your medication cool.

 If you are traveling with medication we recommend to pack it in your hand baggage and if possible in its original packaging.

 Passengers with infectious diseases are not permitted to travel onboard our flights if we determine that such passenger poses a direct threat to the health and safety of other passengers.
 Examples of infectious diseases are chickenpox, rubella, measles or similar.
 If symptoms of a disease are visible at the time of departure, a medical certificate must be provided.
 WOW air retains the right to refuse passengers who cannot provide the necessary documentation.

 For all flights to/from a US destination, WOW air complies with all regulations contained in US DOT 14 CFR Part 382.
 The United States Department of Transportation's (US DOT) Final Ruling on Non-Discrimination on the Basis of Disability in Air Travel applies to WOW air flights operating to and from the US.
 The following information may be of assistance if you have a complaint or concern regarding discrimination, accommodations or services in respect of a passenger with a disability.

 Complaint Resolution Official (CRO)